yalmip/yalmip.github.io/_posts/2016-09-17-naninmodel.md

 ### The variable was never used in the optimization problem

 For a variable to have a value, it must have been visible to the optimization problem.
 Variables which have not been optimized have the default value NaN.
-In the following model, although we see **y** in the model, it disappears since it is multiplied with 0, and is thus not part of the model sent to the solver.
+In the following model, although **we** see y in the model, it disappears since it is multiplied with 0, and is thus not part of the model to YALMIP and thus completely unavailable to the solver.

 ````matlab
 sdpvar x y